Covariant Bimodules Over Monoidal Hom-Hopf Algebras: Abstract

 \section{Abstract}

 Covariant Hom-bimodules are introduced and the structure theory of them in the Hom-setting is studied in a detailed way.
-The category of bicovariant Hom-bimodules is proved to be a (pre-)braided monoidal category.
-The notion of Yetter-Drinfel'd Hom-modules is presented and it is shown that the category of Yetter-Drinfel'd Hom-modules is a (pre-)braided tensor category as well.
-Finally, it is verified that these tensor categories are braided monoidal equivalent under certain conditions.
+The category of bicovariant Hom-bimodules is proved to be a (pre)braided monoidal category and its structure theory is also provided in coordinate form.
+The notion of Hom-Yetter-Drinfel'd modules is presented and it is shown that the category of Hom-Yetter-Drinfel'd modules is a (pre)braided tensor category as well.
+As one of the main results, a (pre)braided monoidal equivalence between these tensor categories is verified, which extends the fundamental theorem of Hom-Hopf modules.